Clicker Training Fetch – Teaching The Clicker Retrieve

 We want the dog to look forward to the reward and be really happy about it – and feel a little disappointed and frustrated if she doesn’t get it.
 The dose of frustration and disappointment should never be so great that the dog gives up and stops working.
 Instead, we want her to be enthusiastic about trying again.

-A little frustration is necessary to make progress with training, but there should always be a great deal more joy than frustration when clicker training fetch!
 When the dog does something undesirable, we can also use extinction, which means we ignore the dog’s incorrect behaviors.
 We don’t see extinction as particularly useful for field trial training, but there are situations we encounter in daily life where it’s applicable.
-For example, a dog that shows off her tricks to get a treat when we are eating: We ignore her and continue to eat.

-Offered Behaviors when Clicker Training Fetch
+Offered Behaviors

 We always use reward markers in our training.
-Most often we use a clicker, but it might also be a particular word, a whistle, a sound or something else that tells the dog, “What you are doing now is exactly right and you will get a reward for it”.
+Most often we use a clicker*(paid link), but it might also be a particular word, a whistle, a sound or something else that tells the dog, “What you are doing now is exactly right and you will get a reward for it”.
 You might have heard the whistle during a dolphin show.
 The whistle means, “That vault was excellent, come here and get a fish”.
 In field trial training, however, we use the whistle as a cue and not as a reward marker.
 The final goal of our training is that the dog voluntarily offers behaviors.

 Almost all learning begins with the dog offering a behavior voluntarily, without being lured or for that matter threatened.
 Learning occurs more quickly, and the behavior will be more reliable and stable, if the dog determines how and when to do it.
 The dog will also be more engaged this way.
 The dog will think training is fun and you can skip using unnecessary aids.
 We can also use voluntarily offered behavior if we want to reteach or further develop a behavior, such as shaping a crawl from a down.

 And this, dear reader, is clicker training!
-It’s not as much about the little box called a clicker as it is a training philo¬sophy that comes from behavioral psychology and the laws of learning.
+It’s not as much about the little box called a clicker as it is a training philosophy that comes from behavioral psychology and the laws of learning.

 Clicker Training Philosophy in Practice

 How do we then use this in our hunting dog training?
 Well, we make sure to find many good rewards that the dog is willing to work for.
-For example treats, toys and, when the dog really likes the gun dog work, to be allowed to continue to work.

 To get reliable behaviors we also do a lot of proofing.
 That is, training with distractions.
 Naturally we adapt the distraction to the dog’s level.
 Too difficult distractions will make the dog fail and too many failures will not make for a good learning outcome.
 At a close distance it’s much easier to influence the dog’s behavior and teach it what we want it to do.
 Therefore, we start adding distractions when the dog is close to us and when it has mastered that we increase the distance.
 We always start with easy distractions and then gradually make it more difficult.

-Taking the Object with Distractions – The Merrygoround
+Taking the Object with Distractions

+I like to think of this as the carousel.
 The goal of this exercise is to get the dog to turn back to us as soon as she takes the object even when distractions are present:

-2. Spin to the right and have the dog chase the dummy and grab it.
+- Spin to the right and have the dog chase the dummy and grab it.

-3. When the dog takes the dummy, let go of it and back away from the dog so she follows you.
+- When the dog takes the dummy, let go of it and back away from the dog so she follows you.

-4. Click and reward the dog when she immediately turns towards you.
+- Click and reward the dog when she immediately turns towards you.

-5. Do the same thing again, but just as the dog grabs the object, have your helper create a minor distraction, such as saying, “Hello.”
+- Do the same thing again, but just as the dog grabs the object, have your helper create a minor distraction, such as saying, “Hello.”

 In the beginning, what we want is to have the dog look back within a second after the distraction.
 Then that she only glances at it and eventually turns towards you right away without even acknowledging the distraction.